What is Diversity Hiring?

 Diversity hiring requires extensive focus on developing policies, practices, and strategies that increase representation across the board.
 From recruiting people from diverse backgrounds to training in-house managers and team leaders about the relevance of inclusivity, there are various steps & approaches to the process.
 It also requires organizations to review job descriptions, required qualifications, and other details to mark and remove potential bias-related red flags.

 Because diversity hiring has inherent challenges, companies must focus on clear goals addressing immediate in-house concerns.
-With AI tools and competent outsourcing, it is much easier to look beyond standard tropes of recruitment that are often unconsciously biased toward certain groups, genders, and communities.
+With diversity recruiting tools and competent outsourcing, it is much easier to look beyond standard tropes of recruitment that are often unconsciously biased toward certain groups, genders, and communities.